iamdtang/skaterdav85.github.io/_posts/2015-02-28-end-to-end-testing-with-phantomsjs-and-casperjs.md

 });
 ```

 Not a big deal, but sometimes things take longer to load than usual.
 If this is the case, your end to end tests might not always pass every single time.
 Hence, these tests aren't always consistent.
 Also, because end to end tests do rely on selectors and the HTML, if the UI changes slightly in your application, your tests might break, even if the functionality isn't broken.

 End to end testing is essentially testing from the outside in.
 Unlike unit tests, if a test fails, it doesn't really tell you what broke.
 It just tells you that something broke and it is up to you to figure out what exactly broke.
+Still, being automatically notified that a critical path is broken is very valuable.

 What type of testing do you do?
 Please let me know in the comments!